johanbrook/johanbrook.com/src/posts/2011-04-06-digital-magazines-and-html.md

 title: 'Digital magazines and HTML'
 date: '2011-04-06 08:00'
 tags:
     - Cocoa
     - Framework
     - HTML
     - iPad
     - Javascript
     - Magazines
     - Tool
 category: Frameworks
+slug: digital-magazines-and-html
 ---

 Not too long after the original iPad was announced, the device was predicted to be the savior of magazines.
 Made by Apple, at least it wasn't going to be a (huge) flop.
 A couple of months into the raging campaign of the iPad vs. the rest of the (newly assembled) tablet manufacturer crowd, it's clear that the former is a hit.
 But what about magazines?
 There's been quite a boom on the digital magazine front – large and small publishers have pushed issues out on the App Store, or via publishing platforms like Qiozk, Paperton and Mag+.
 But there hasn't been any "Wow"-effect.
 Many of the magazines consists of static images (!) made "interactive" with flashy animations and layer effects.